outdreamer/build-a-cure-1/docs/tasks/ideas.md

     - how does the problem type map to the function & function assembly?
       - if problem type is 'identification' and function assembly has a gap indicating an ambiguity, the identification cant occur in that gap, so functions with ambiguities arent good for the identification problem type, unless the ambiguity captures alternate structures (like variable values, causal paths, or variable sets)

+    - treat other objects than params (assumptions, processing steps) as prediction inputs

   - whats the reason for number relationships (numbers being a definition of value, math having a set of relationships between values)
     - can one number have a limited number of properties before its overloaded - whats the reason properties are distributed across intervals & sequences of numbers